< Updated 19APR19 >

 DAYS 14 through 16

-- Go to a place with a high level of distractions (park, area near a busy street, school yard, etc.) and repeat steps 1 through 4.
+- Go to a place with a high level of distractions (park, an area near a busy street, a schoolyard, ) and repeat steps 1 through 4.

-Hopefully by now you have greatly increased your dog’s attention and willingness to focus on you, and you have learned the importance of giving your dog 100% of your attention while training.
+Hopefully, by now, you have significantly increased your dog’s attention and willingness to focus on you, and you have learned the importance of giving your dog 100% of your attention while training.

 Putting ATTENTION on Cue

 The ATTENTION behavior becomes even more useful when you can get your dog to offer the behavior when you request it.

 When you start working on attention, do NOT concern yourself with your dog’s position (sit, down, stand, etc.) or where your dog is in relation to your location.
 Start in a room with no distractions and concentrate all of your efforts on the specific behavior of getting the dog to look at your face and make eye contact.
 If your dog tends to wander off, stand on your dog’s leash to keep them in place.

 We do not use a verbal cue for this behavior until the dog is reliably responding to the visual cue in a wide variety of scenarios.

 - Touch a treat to the dog’s nose and slowly move the treat so that it is right between your eyes.
 Hold the treat there and immediately click the instant your dog makes eye contact and then immediately give them the treat you had in your hand.
 Do this for about three repetitions.
 Note: Please do NOT taunt the dog by moving the treat back and forth.